Class 9: Character Devices¶

 Sometimes simple attributes are not enough and it is necessary to export

-binary data, defining a custom implementation of read
+binary data, defining a custom implementation of read/write as

 with a regular file.
 This is served by binary attributes: